-or-

 Mauritz Johnson's Schema for Curriculum

 The ADPRIMA site presents this curriculum schema as an example of serious thinking about curriculum that transcends the time in which it was written.
 In the schema, Mauritz Johnson provides one of the most elegant and powerful models for classifying information relative to both curriculum and instruction.
-His Schema for Curriculum was first presented in Educational Theory, 17 (April, 1967), 127-140.
+His Schema for Curriculum was first presented in an article entitled "Definitions and Models in Curriculum Theory" in Educational Theory, 17 (April, 1967), 127-140.
 It is still perhaps one of the best taxonomies for classification of curriculum items.
 In a sense, it goes beyond curriculum and delves boldly into areas that are concerned with instruction, evaluation, and values.
 For those of you pursuing a doctoral degree, especially in the area of curriculum, this framework can be a valuable tool for deriving meaning from other sources.
 I came across it when I was just beginning my career in education.
 In the intervening years, it has proven an invaluable resource not only to me, but to many of the graduate students I have taught.
 I sincerely hope you find the schema below to be useful, thought provoking, and perhaps a catalyst for your own work in this field.
 Please send e-mail to Dr. Robert Kizlik if you have any questions.

 The Schema